 Here’s where a long-cooked dark brown (or brick) roux really shines.
 Cook your oil-based roux for up to half an hour to a dark chocolate shade that will add loads of nutty, slightly smoky, deliciously complex flavor to this classic chicken and andouille sausage gumbo.
 Get our Chicken and Andouille Gumbo recipe.

 On the other hand, this easy shrimp gumbo is unorthodox in many respects: it starts with toasting flour in the oven, then whisking it into chicken stock for a roux of sorts; a true Louisianan might denounce it, but it will thicken and add flavor to all the other ingredients as they slow cook in the Crock-Pot, so it’s a trick well worth trying.
 Get our Slow Cooker Shrimp Gumbo recipe.

 This particular recipe uses both butter and canola oil for the fat component of the roux, which cooks for about 12 minutes before the holy trinity comes into play and the rest of the ingredients are added.
 If you’d like a deeper flavor, you can keep cooking the roux to the dark brown stage first; basically…you do roux.
 Get the Shrimp Étouffée recipe.

 Some cream gravies rely only on actual heavy cream itself to thicken them, but this one is made from whole milk that’s enriched with a roux—which is made from the meaty oil in which you cook the chicken fried steaks themselves (a similar trick to the one we use in our Buttermilk Biscuits with Sausage Cream Gravy recipe).
 Get our Chicken Fried Steak with Cream Gravy recipe.

 Related Video: Don’t Ruin Your Roux

-The original version of this post was published on April 25, 2007.
-It was updated with new text, images, and links on February 22, 2019.
+The original version of this post was published in 2007.
+It has been updated with new text, images, and links.